 by Alliance Historical Society | Sep 11, 2021 | Events, Historic facts, Obituaries

-At 4 o’clock in the afternoon of February 1, 1884, Alliance experienced its worst disaster.
-Seven people lost their lives and at least 15 others were seriously injured as the fumes from a gasoline spill inside the Orr Block ignited, causing the three-story building to...
+At 4 o’clock in the afternoon of February 1, 1884, Alliance’s worst disaster occurred.
+Seven people lost their lives and at least 15 others were seriously injured as the fumes from a gasoline spill inside the Orr Block ignited, causing the three-story building...

 by Alliance Historical Society | Aug 10, 2021 | Alliance Review, Events, Historic facts